Thank you for visiting a Roche Web site or interacting with us.

 - where it is necessary to provide you with a service or good which you have requested;

 - where required for the ordinary operation of our business, such as for conference organising, marketing, data processing, medical research and associated printing and mailing.
-We will only provide your personal information to reputable third parties and then only on a confidential basis where we are satisfied that those third parties will comply with the Privacy Act 1993 and the Roche Global Privacy Notice.
+We will only provide your personal information to reputable third parties and then only on a confidential basis where we are satisfied on reasonable grounds that those third parties will protect your personal information in compliance with New Zealand privacy laws and the Roche Global Privacy Notice.
 These activities may involve the export of your personal information overseas;

 - where it is necessary for support services to be provided in relation to our business activities (our service providers will be required to comply with the same security standards that have been adopted by Roche);

 - undertaking adverse event reporting and other pharmacovigilance activities in accordance with our regulatory obligations.
 Adverse event reports and pharmacovigilance related information will be made to Medsafe and other relevant authorities.
 This is an important part of our responsibility to detect, assess, understand and prevent adverse events and other medicine-related problems;

 - to companies related to Roche for the same kinds of purposes as listed in this policy;

 - to another company for the purpose of ensuring continuity of product supply and/or service if the supply of the product or service has been transferred to that company; and

 - where we consider the law requires it, or in response to any court order or demand by law enforcement authorities.

 We will hold your personal information for as long as it is required for the purposes for which the information was provided to Roche.

 Roche may share your personal information with our affiliates, subsidiaries, divisions and groups worldwide and will use your personal information to comply with your requests and to perform the purposes in this policy.
 We will retain control of and responsibility for the use of your personal information by our affiliates, subsidiaries, divisions and groups.